 Here’s the WordPress articles for this week:

 Take a look at the version of PHP you’re currently running on your site and if you’re running PHP 7.3 or less, your site is a security risk and you’ll find that WordPress and some plugins won’t even support that version.
-Looking at the website endoflife.dateOpens in a new tab., PHP 7.4 will reach its end of life this November and the latest version is PHP 8.1.
+Looking at the website endoflife.date, PHP 7.4 will reach its end of life this November and the latest version is PHP 8.1.
 This article will tell you how to upgrade your PHP version and what to do if the upgrade breaks your site.
-You can also read this other article that outlines the features and better performance of PHP 8.0Opens in a new tab..
+You can also read this other article that outlines the features and better performance of PHP 8.0

 WordPress has a built-in “revert to previous version” ability and you can find out how it works and how to use WordPress revisions within this in-depth article.
-You’ll also find out how to limit post revisions and optimize them.
+You’ll also find out how to limit post revisions and optimize them. - Are you looking for a Free Slider Revolution Alternative?

 Many themes come prepackaged with the Slider Revolution slider or you may be looking for a good slider that includes layer functionality.
 While Slider Revolution is a great slider that allows for some terrific layouts and animations, it’s also bulky and will slow down your homepage’s load time.
 If it didn’t come with your theme, you would have to pay for it as well ($29/year).
-Here’s some free alternatives you should look at instead.
+Here’s some free alternatives you should look at instead. - DNS records: A beginner’s guide (Intermediate)

 Since we’re already almost halfway through 2022, many of these trends are already a reality but it’s beneficial to see where the industry is going so we can all keep up.
-For more trends, read 22 WordPress Trends & Predictions for 2022Opens in a new tab..
+For more trends, read 22 WordPress Trends & Predictions for 2022.

 If any of these articles were useful to you, please link to my site or share with your co-workers.
 This blog is only 4 months old and I would appreciate any help promoting the site so I can continue to grow it.